Data storage and data file workflow

 Summary

-• data should be centrally accessible.
+should be centrally accessible.- Files in

-• Files in data should have unique names.
+should have unique names. data

-• Do not use data as a working directory.
-I.e. don't put code, manuscripts, etc. in data; use a project directory instead.
+as a working directory.
+I.e. don't put code, manuscripts, etc. indata

 Introduction